pchhina/portfolioSiteDev/content/post/stormdata.md

 library(ggplot2)
 {{</highlight>}}

-Now we are going to import data using `download.file` command and then this data is read into data frame using `read.csv` command.
+Now we are going to import data using `download.file` command and then read into data frame using `read.csv` command.
 After reading the data, date variable (BGN_DATE) is transformed into 'date' class while event type (EVTYPE) is transformed into factor.
 The data is finally stored as tibble in `data1`.

 {{<highlight R>}}